 What To Do After You’ve Applied

-So, you’ve applied to nurse practitioner jobs through online job search websites.
+So, you’ve applied to nurse practitioner jobs online.
 What now?
 Now, you wait.
 But you can also use this time to develop a system to keep track with applications, continue our search, and widen your network.
 Here are 3 suggestions for how to make the most of this waiting period.

 Keep Expanding Your Network